kellpossible/rustynotes/README.md

 ### Version 0.3

+Markdown export (export all as a zip of markdown documents), and markdown sync.
+Use Markdown documents instead of the database for storing the Markdown, and have the ability to sync to changes to these documents.
+This means you can edit and view your notes on your file system, and synchronise them with backup systems like dropbox, google drive, git, etc.

+### Version 0.4

 Implement WEBASSEMBLY IndexedDB and ServiceWorker with yew.
 Might also need to get https://github.com/rustwasm/wasm-bindgen/issues/441 IndexedDB added to web-sys crate.